Whiteknight/CrossStitch/Src/CrossStitch.Core/Modules/Data/README.md

 The `DataModule` receives all request on a single thread, to simplify storage scenarios for simple storage engines.
 From that single thread, the `IDataStorage` engine handles all requests.

+### IDataStorage

+The Data module receives requests from the message bus and dispatches them to the `IDataStorage` instance. `IDataStorage` is fully pluggable and customizable, and can target any desired storage backend.
+The two built-in options are `InMemoryDataStorage` and `FolderDataStorage`

 ### InMemoryDataStorage

 The `InMemoryDataStorage` engine stores data in memory and does not persist to disk.
 Every time the node restarts, this storage will be empty.
 This is useful for testing scenarios and for scenarios where the node is self-assembling.